jjeremycai/skybit/README.md

 # Skybit

 Skybit is a platform for deploying and managing Computer Use Agents (CUA) to run recurring tasks.
-It leverages Scrapybara's infrastructure to execute tasks using either OpenAI CUA or Anthropic 3.7 models.
+It leverages Scrapybara's infrastructure to execute tasks using either OpenAI GPT-4o or Anthropic Claude models.

 ## Features

 - **Agent Management**: Deploy and manage agents for various tasks
 - **Task Scheduling**: Schedule recurring tasks (interval or cron-based)
-- **Model Selection**: Choose between OpenAI CUA or Anthropic 3.7 models
+- **Model Selection**: Choose between OpenAI GPT-4o-2024-05-13 or Anthropic Claude-3-Opus models
 - **Instance Types**: Support for Ubuntu and Browser instances
-- **Tool Integration**: Use BashTool, ComputerTool, and EditTool
+- **Simple Dashboard**: Clean, easy-to-navigate UI for monitoring and controlling agents
-- **Structured Output**: Define schemas for structured data extraction
+- **Task Execution**: Run tasks on demand or on schedule
-- **Dashboard**: Modern UI for monitoring and controlling agents
+- **Detailed Monitoring**: View task execution results and errors

 ## Project Structure